Harika-SVL/Shell-Scripting/notes.md

 ![Alt text](shots/19.PNG)
 ![Alt text](shots/20.PNG)
 ```
  $1-$9        Represent positional parameters for arguments one to nine
 ${10}-${n}    Represent positional parameters for arguments after nine
 $0            Represent name of the script
 $∗            Represent all the arguments as a single string
 $@            Same as $∗, but differ when enclosed in (")
 $#            Represent total number of arguments
 $$            PID of the script
 $?
 Represent last return code
 ```
 #### SHELL:

 * A shell gives us an interface to the Unix system.
-While using an operating system, we indirectly interact with the shell.
+While using an operating system, we indirectly interact with the shell
 * On Linux distribution systems, each time we use a terminal, we interact with the shell.
-The job of the shell is to interpret or analyze the Unix commands given by users.
+The job of the shell is to interpret or analyze the Unix commands given by users
 * A shell accepts commands from the user and transforms them into a form that is understandable to the kernel.
-In other words, it acts as a mediator between the user and the kernel unit of the operating system.
+In other words, it acts as a mediator between the user and the kernel unit of the operating system

 #### NON-INTERACTIVE SHELL: